mmtrebuchet/bpreveal/README.md

 # BPReveal
 BPReveal is a suite of tools for building and interpreting sequence-to-profile models of biological data.
 The model architectures are based on chrombpnet, which is in turn based on BPNet.
+It incorporates PISA analysis, which extracts pairwise interactions between every base in a model's input and each one of its outputs.

+You can find the documentation [here](https://bpreveal.readthedocs.io/en/latest).

 # Components
 BPReveal is designed as a set of command-line tools that can be flexibly